Fart Lover Supreme - Donald Rump - E-Book

 “What the hell?
 Did you follow us all the way from school?”
 Murray about peed himself.

 “Not you again!”
-Kimberly threw him over the counter, jumped over as if she were clearing a hurdle, and then tossed him out the drive-in window.
+Kimberly threw him over the counter, jumped over as if she were clearing a hurdle, kneed him in the face, and then tossed him out the drive-in window.
 “Did you get all that?”
-She turned back to the gal ringing in her order.
+She turned back to the girl ringing in her order.

 * * *

-When Murray reached out to grab the closest thing he could find, Kimberly swatted it away.
+When Murray reached out to grab the closest thing he could find, Kimberly swatted him away.
 “I don’t know what you’re thinking.
-That bean burrito is mine.”
+That bean burrito is mine!”

 “Yeah, no problem.”
 Murray reached out again.